slatedocs/slate/source/includes/visitor_http_api/_chats.md

 `POST /api/v5/client/visitors/<visitor_id>/rooms/<room_id>/chats`

-The visitor will automatically be added as member of the chat by creating a [member][chat member] resource.
+The visitor will automatically be added as member of the chat by creating a [chat membership][] resource.

 Parameter | Format | Default | Description
 :---------|:-------|:--------|------------